irena-flextool/flextool/docs/index.md

 ***init - coal - wind - network - battery - co2 - fullYear***

-The final example shows a system many of the previous examples have been put into one model and run for one year.
+The final example shows a system where many of the previous examples have been put into one model and run for one year.
 The graph below shows the physical objects in the example.

 ![Entity graph](./coal_wind_chp_battery_graph.png)